Data modeling in Azure Cosmos DB for NoSQL

 ]

-This model has a document for each comment with a property that contains the post identifier.
-This allows posts to contain any number of comments and can grow efficiently.
+This model has an item for each comment with a property that contains the post identifier.
+This model lets posts contain any number of comments and grow efficiently.
 Users wanting to see more than the most recent comments would query this container passing the postId, which should be the partition key for the comments container.

-Another case where embedding data isn't a good idea is when the embedded data is used often across items and will change frequently.
+Another case where embedding data isn't a good idea is when the embedded data is used often across items and changes frequently.

 Take this JSON snippet.